wolfvictorOSI/Edge-Data-Store-Docs/V1/Installation/Verify installation.md

     ```bash
     curl http://localhost:5590/api/v1/configuration
     ```
+2. If you receive an error, wait a few seconds and try the script again.
 If the installation was successful, a JSON copy of the default system configuration is returned:

     ```json
         {